ebb-earl-co/tidal-wave/README.md

 Similarly, all media retrieved is placed in subdirectories of the user's default Music directory: for Unix-like systems, this probably is `/home/${USER}/Music`; for Windows it is probably `C:\Users\<USER>\Music`.
 This directory is determined by `platformdirs.user_music_path()`.
  - If a different path is passed to the second CLI argument, `output_directory`, then all media is written to subdirectories of that directory.
+ - Even videos are downloaded here (for now) for simplicity

 ### Example
  - First, find the URL of the track or album ID desired.
 Then, simmply pass it as the first argument to `tidal-wave` with no other arguments to: *download the track/album in Lossless quality to a subdirectory of user's music directory and INFO-level logging.*